Proposals for 2022 SfN-Sponsored Socials

 - Considerations for SfN-Sponsored Socials

-- Socials will be held from 6:45 to 8:45 p.m.
-Sunday, Monday, and Tuesday of the annual meeting.
+- Socials will be held in the evenings after the scientific program has ended for the day on Sunday, Monday, and Tuesday of the annual meeting.

-- SfN takes full logistical and financial responsibility for making standard arrangements at a predetermined venue, selecting food and beverage service (dry snacks and cash bar only), and paying the bill (organizers are NOT to make additional catering or equipment arrangements.
+- SfN takes full logistical and financial responsibility for making standard arrangements at a predetermined venue, selecting beverage service (cash bar only) and paying the bill (organizers are NOT to make additional catering or equipment arrangements.
 Outside sponsorship in any form is strictly prohibited.)

 - Responsibility for the program and special guests, if any, rests with the Chairperson.
 SfN reserves the right to copyedit social descriptions and ask the Chairperson to alter content where necessary.